 Members cannot rely on a Commission Representation or EU Delegation for organising travel for the purpose of the campaign or to support campaign activities.

-Expenses incurred for travel for the purpose of the campaign may be covered by third parties (usually the national or European political party of the Member) in line with the applicable legislation on campaign rules in the Member State concerned and Regulation (EU, Euratom) No 1141/2014 of the European Parliament and of the Council on the statute and funding of European political parties and European political foundations4.
+Expenses incurred for campaign travel may be covered by third parties (usually the national or European political party of the Member) in line with the applicable legislation on campaign rules in the Member State concerned and Regulation (EU, Euratom) No 1141/2014 of the European Parliament and of the Council on the statute and funding of European political parties and European political foundations (4).